WalterNadalin/ParallelMatrixMultiplication/README.md

 Here, my goal is to implement a parallel code in `C` to perform such an operation given any number $m$ of computational units.

+**Important note**: the code has been written to compile and run on the Marconi100 supercomputer at CINECA.

-To compile and run a library which implements the MPI standard and the CUDA toolkit are required.
+To compile and run a library which implements the `Spectum_MPI` and the `cuda` modules must be loaded.
 In particular, the `Makefile` assumes wrapper `mpicc` and the compiler `nvcc` are available.

 ### Compilation
 ---